ABhilashscaria/ML-algorithms-from-scratch/README.md

 Repository containing implementation of Machine learning algorithms from scratch

 ## Contents
-[Linear Regression](LInearRegressionalgo.py):Implementation of Linear Regression From scratch using numpy, pandas and tensorflow(tf.GradientTape for partial differentiation).Plotted the fitted line using matplotlib
+- [Linear Regression](LInearRegressionalgo.py): Implementation of Linear Regression From scratch using numpy, pandas and tensorflow(tf.GradientTape for partial        differentiation).Plotted the fitted line using matplotlib